ylab-hi/pxblat/docs/tutorial.md

     #.
 No need to wait current running server  to be ready, and the job will be done by :class:`.Client`
     #.
 Stop the current running server
 ```

+Although {class}`.Server` and {class}`.Client` already consider most contexts, `PxBLAT` provides {class}`.ClientThread` that can launch a thread to
+query sequence.
+However, {class}`.ClientThread` only query one sequence at one time.
+Its APIs are still not stable so far.
+Free feel to check that if you have interests.

 ## Query Result